craighurley/weechat/README.md

 My [weechat](https://weechat.org/) configuration.
 I generally only use [freenode](https://freenode.net/) and authenticate using SASL, so settings reflect that.

 This configuration relies on weechat's [secure data](https://www.weechat.org/files/doc/stable/weechat_user.en.html#secured_data) feature.
-To set-up secure data, follow these steps:
+To use this configuration and set-up secure data, follow these steps:

+1. Install weechat.
+2. Clone this repository: `git clone https://github.com/craighurley/weechat.git ~/.weechat`
 1. Create `~/.weechat/sec.conf` and fill in your freenode nickname and SASL password.

     ```